 The S&P 500 Index is a market capitalization-weighted index which includes 500 of the largest companies in leading industries of the U.S. economy.
-The indexes are calculated on a total return basis with dividends reinvested.
-The indexes are unmanaged, their returns do not reflect any fees, expenses, or sales charges, and they are not available for direct investment.
+The index is calculated on a total return basis with dividends reinvested.
+The index is unmanaged, its returns do not reflect any fees, expenses, or sales charges, and is not available for direct investment.
 EBITDA, or earnings before interest, taxes, depreciation and amortization, is a measure of a company's overall financial performance and is used as an alternative to net income in some circumstances.